MickaelBergem/blog.securem.eu/_posts/2015-08-25-setting-up-owncloud-server-in-a-docker-container.md

 This is achieved using the `docker-compose.yml` file I uploaded [in this Gist](https://gist.github.com/MickaelBergem/524f8fcb39a3ad565663), take a look at it.

-To check all the data is persisted, you can star files (or remove/create files), and then remove the `postgres` and `owncloud` containers to check if the next `docker-comose up` does persist these modifications:
+To check all the data is persisted, you can star files (or remove/create files), and then remove the `postgres` and `owncloud` containers to check if the next `docker-compose up` does persist these modifications:

     docker rm -f test_owncloud_1 test_postgres_1 # Replace "test" by the name of your folder docker-compose up